taublast/DrawnUi.Maui/README.md

 ##### BindingCotext propagation in layout

-When a parent has children attached it sets their binding content to its own by calling `SetInheritedBindingContext` of the child ONLY if chil's BindingContext is actually null.
+When a parent has children attached it sets their binding content to its own by calling `SetInheritedBindingContext` of the child ONLY if child's BindingContext is actually null.
 So when the Parent property of the child gets set to null this child BindingContext is set to null too.

 Any `SkiaControl` implements `public virtual void SetInheritedBindingContext(object context)` that you can override to prohibit changing binding context or apply any other logic.